Quick notes – Structuring a presentation

 They are both great at delivery!

 This is a quick recap of some of the key points that we discussed to ensure that we present confidently and clearly to an audience.
-You will also have had the chance to practice them during our time together on the Foundation Presentation Skills course.
+You will also have had the chance to practice them during our time together on the developing your presentation skills.

 If you are here and haven't yet taken part in the course, then firstly, well done for finding this post!
 Secondly, what are you waiting for?
 Find out more about our foundation presentation skills course here.